TianwenZhou/tianwenzhou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Senior student in Beijing Normal University majoring in Mathematics and Applied Mathematics, an Intern Researcher in AI Lab, Research and Development Center, Sony(China).
-I am a visiting student in the Great Bay University(GBU), working with "https://zitongyu.github.io".
+I am a visiting student in the Great Bay University(GBU), working with [Zitong Yu](https://zitongyu.github.io).

 My research interest includes deep learning and computer vision.
-I am currently working on Diffusion Models (DM) and Low-level Vision tasks.
+I am currently working on Deep Learning and Low-level Vision tasks.

 Feel free to get in touch with me via tianwenzhou0521[at]gmail.com

 # 📖 Educations
+- *2024.09-2025.09*(future), Master's degree of science in **Artificial Intelligence for Sustainable Development**, School of Computer Science, University College London(UCL)
 - *2020.09-2024.06*, Bachelor's degree of science in **Mathematics and Applied Mathematics**, School of Mathematical Science, Beijing Normal University(BNU)
-- *2024.09-2025.09*(future), Master's degree of science in **Artificial Intelligence for Sustainable Development**, School of Computer Science, University College London(UCL)

 # 🎖 Honors and Awards